oktadev/okta-blog/_source/_posts/2019-07-03-spring-boot-jpa.md

 ### Create an Okta Admin Group for Your Spring Boot Application

 In order to complete this application, we need to set up an "Admin" group for our application.
-To do this, within your Okta developer console, click on **Users** > **Groups** and then click on **Add Group**.
+To do this, within the Okta Admin Console, click on **Directory** > **Groups** and then click on **Add Group**.
 Enter the following values:

 |Field                  |Value              |
 |-----------------------|-------------------|